How to Become a Makeup Artist

-Formal education may not only provide you with high-level skills and knowledge, but also receiving a diploma from an Accredited school shows potential employers the type of training you have received and the number of hours you have completed.
-While there are many phenomenal artists who are self-taught, employers in the beauty field look at certification similar to other types of employers would require an associates, bachelor, or master degree.
-Always do your research and check the certification or requirements of the state you live in or intend to work in, as well as what the requirements are to be certified.
-There may be specialized requirements for different fields of study including makeup, cosmetology, esthetics, or no certification requirements at all.
+Always do your research and check the certification or requirements of the state you live in or intend to work in and the requirements to be certified.
+There may be specialized requirements for different fields of study, including makeup, cosmetology, esthetics, or no certification requirements at all.
 Be open to studying out-of-state and bring those skills and competitive advantage back home.

-While attending an Institute or Academy or once you graduate, you can also try your hand at freelancing work.
-Start out by asking for referrals from your social and online networks, as well as any people you have practiced on or provided services for to build your portfolio.
-The more experience you gain, and the larger portfolio you build, the more likely you will be to get hired in the future.
+While attending an Institute or Academy, or once you graduate, you can also try your hand at freelance work.
+Start by asking for referrals from your social and online networks and anyone you have practiced on to build your portfolio.
+The more experience you gain, and the larger your portfolio, the more likely employers will hire you in the future.

-Other important things to note when considering your employment opportunities is to market and promote your services online with your own social media channels.
-This provides a great opportunity to showcase your work and portfolio while engaging members of your potential clientele.
-You can also network in industry-related events to gain exposure, connect with other makeup artists and industry professionals, and meet potential employers.
+You should also market and promote your services online with your own social media channels.
+This provides an excellent opportunity to showcase your work and portfolio while engaging members of your potential clientele.
+You can also network in events to gain exposure, connect with other makeup artists and industry professionals, and meet potential employers.

 Tips for Aspiring Makeup Artists

-Additional tips for aspiring makeup artists who are building their career include:
+Here are some additional tips for aspiring makeup artists who are building their careers:

 - Build a network and share techniques, tips, opportunities, and knowledge with your trusted peers.
 In turn, they will often do the same for you.

 - Be friendly, approachable, and professional at all times.
 Helping your client and curating the best look for them may feel stressful, especially for brides-to-be.
-Be kind and considerate, and use your best listening skills to ensure you are meeting their expectations.
+Use your best listening skills to ensure you are meeting their expectations.
 Every client success story holds the opportunity for a new referral.

 - Love your job and remember your passion.
 Every career will have ups and downs.
 Working in the makeup and fashion industry will include those same highs and lows.

-- Wear comfortable but appropriate clothing.
+- Wear comfortable, appropriate clothing.
 If you work in the makeup and fashion industry, you will often have to look the part.
-However, it is important to consider things like wearing flat shoes so your feet don’t get tired after standing for long hours.
+However, it is essential to consider things like wearing flat shoes, so your feet don’t get tired after standing for long hours.

-- Keep on studying.
-There are always going to be new trends, new products to discover, new looks to try, and new leaders or influencers in the industry.
-Enjoy the process of diving deeper into your passion, while simultaneously building the opportunity to increase your profits.
+- Continue studying.
+There will always be new trends, new products to discover, new looks to try, and new leaders or influencers in the industry.
+Enjoy the process of diving deeper into your passion while simultaneously building the opportunity to increase your profits.